citusdata/mongo_fdw/README.md

-Please note this repository has moved to https://github.com/EnterpriseDB/mongo_fdw
+**Notice:** Please note this repository has moved to https://github.com/EnterpriseDB/mongo_fdw

 MongoDB FDW for PostgreSQL
 ==========================